RashminaFdo/RashminaFdo/README.md

 ![Header](https://capsule-render.vercel.app/api?type=waving&color=gradient&height=200&section=header&text=Hi!%20I'm%20Rashmina%20Fernando%20👋&fontSize=40&fontAlignY=35)

 # 🌟 About Me
 Hi!
-I’m Rashmina Fernando, a **Computer Science undergraduate** at the Informatics Institute of Technology (IIT) in collaboration with the **University of Westminster**.
-I am passionate about exploring new technologies, developing innovative solutions, and enhancing my skills in software development.
+I’m **Rashmina Fernando**, a **Computer Science undergraduate** at the Informatics Institute of Technology (IIT) in collaboration with the **University of Westminster**.
+I’m passionate about exploring new technologies, creating innovative solutions, and constantly improving my skills in software development.

 ### 💡 Key Strengths:
 - **Full-stack web development**, **AI integration**, and **browser extensions**.
 - Strong background in **game development**, **robotics**, and **team collaboration**.
-- Passionate about building **smart solutions** to improve productivity and efficiency.
+- Enthusiastic about building **smart solutions** to enhance productivity and efficiency.
-- Constantly learning and adapting to new trends in the **tech industry**.
+- Always learning and adapting to new trends in the **tech industry**.

-### 🌍 What Drives Me:
-I love solving problems with **technology** and **creativity**.
-From developing **intelligent chatbots** to creating **efficient web tools**, my focus is on crafting solutions that make a real impact.

 ### 🚀 My Goals:
-I aim to push the boundaries of **software engineering**, contribute to **open-source projects**, and collaborate on **innovative applications** that redefine user experiences.
+My ambition is to contribute to **open-source projects**, work on **cutting-edge applications**, and continue pushing the boundaries of **software engineering** to redefine user experiences and solve complex problems.

 ---